Accessibility for Ontarians with Disabilities Act (AODA) Initiatives at Waterloo

 - Equal Opportunity: having the same chances, options, and benefits to achieve the same results as others.
 In the case of services, it means that the individual has the same opportunity as others to benefit from the services provided, without needing significantly more effort to access or obtain services, nor accept lesser quality.

 The University is committed to treating people with Disabilities in a way that allows them to maintain their Dignity, and Independence.
 The University believes in Integration and is committed to meeting the needs of people with Disabilities in a timely manner, by taking steps to identify, eliminate, minimize or prevent Barriers to accessibility.
 The University recognizes that Barriers include physical, environmental, attitudinal, communication and technological components that may prevent the full participation of and Equal Opportunity for persons with Disabilities in the University community.

 External Legislation links

-ACCESSON is a source of information on legislation and accessibility standards for the province of Ontario.
+ACCESSON for information on legislation and accessibility standards of Ontario